wenewzhang/mixin_network-nodejs-bot2/README2.md

 ```

-The content of generanted config.js is
+The content of generated config.js is
 ```
 // Generated with awesome https://github.com/wangshijun/mixin-cli
 module.exports = {